 “Societal needs affect the goals of science, while scientific findings change our society’s everyday life.
 This is generally very stimulating, but also leads to tension.
 Academia Engelberg Foundation has recognized this and offers scientific and social actors the appropriate platform for an open and unbiased exchange of views about the challenges of our time.
 A task that I want to personally support.“

-Moreover, he is the President of ‚reatch‘ (research and technology in switzerland), a young grassroots think tank at the interface between science, society, and politics.
+He has been the President of the Science Alumni of the University of Zurich and a Board Member of the alumni umbrella organization of the University of Zurich since 2017.
+Moreover, he is the Co-Founder and President of ‚reatch‘ (research and technology in switzerland), a young grassroots think tank at the interface between science, society, and politics.

 He holds a Bachelor’s degree in Mechanical Engineering.
 In September 2017, he will graduate from his Master’s degrees in Economics and CEMS International Management.
 Through the Swiss Study Foundation, he participated in the Foundation’s 2015 Summer School.
 He has been working with the Foundation’s Youth Committee since 2016.

 “I enjoyed very stimulating discussions during the 2015 Summer School.
 Not only did I gain knowledge on critical topics in economics but, I also returned enriched with diverse perspectives and great friends.